 Grapefruit and its juice (fresh or frozen) can either increase or, less frequently, decrease the effects of some drugs.
-Grapefruit contains substances that can interfere with the transformation and elimination of certain drugs when they are administered orally, resulting in serious adverse reactions.
+Grapefruit contains substances that can interfere with the transformation and elimination of certain drugs resulting in serious adverse reactions.

 Grapefruit interactions are highly unpredictable.
 Not everyone will react the same way; it depends on which drug is involved, the grapefruit itself, and how sensitive you are to these effects.

 To minimize the risk of drug interaction, refrain from eating grapefruits or drinking grapefruit juice before checking with your pharmacist.
-Other citrus fruit may produce similar effects to grapefruit, including:
+Other citrus fruits may produce similar effects to grapefruit, including:

 - Seville oranges (used in marmalade)

 Other citrus fruits (e.g., lemon, Navel or Valencia sweet orange, tangerine and clementine) do not cause this interaction.

 Consumption of other fruits or their juices combined with other medications should also be avoided, such as: